 To be eligible for a rebate, participants must meet the following requirements:

-Applicants must reside in the legal dwelling unit on property located within the borders of the Comox Valley Regional District (CVRD), which includes homes within the City of Courtenay, Town of Comox, Village of Cumberland, K’ómoks First Nation and CVRD Electoral Areas A, B and C, excluding Hornby and Denman Islands.
+Applicants must reside in the legal dwelling unit on property located within the borders of the Comox Valley Regional District (CVRD), which includes homes within the City of Courtenay, Town of Comox, Village of Cumberland, K’ómoks First Nation and CVRD Electoral Areas A, B and C, and Hornby and Denman Islands.
 The application must be supported by the registered property owner.

-Must have replaced an eligible functioning wood stove appliance (woodstove, wood furnace, wood insert with airtight doors, barrel stove or homemade stove) manufactured in 2016 or earlier , which was regularly used as the home’s main heating source with a high efficiency gas fireplace (natural gas or propane), pellet stove or electric air-source heat pump.
-Heat pumps and gas appliances must be a qualifying product through Clean BC.
+Must have replaced an eligible functioning 5+ year old wood burning appliance (woodstove, wood furnace, wood insert with airtight doors, barrel stove or homemade stove) which was regularly used as the home’s main heating source with a heat pump.
+Heat pumps qualify according to the rebate eligible product list through Clean BC.